 As alopecia is an autoimmune disorder, you can boost your immune system with MLD.
 It will also increase blood flow which improves hair growth, reduces stress and anxiety.

 - Ask your GP for medical advice about your hair loss or alopecia case.
 If you’re losing more hair than usual, it could be a symptom of an underlying condition, such as hypothyroidism or vitamin deficiency.

 - You can use over the counter medicines to treat hair loss.

-- In extreme cases, ask your dermatologist or medical spas like Global Center for Hair Restoration about professional hair growth treatments.
-Options include laser therapy, hair transplant, and corticosteroid injections.
+- In extreme cases, ask your dermatologist or medical spas options include laser therapy, hair transplant, and corticosteroid injections.

 In our next blog we will go deeper on how Indian head massage and aromatherapy can help you to avoid or deal with alopecia.
 We hope this information is useful for you.
 If you need advice or have any questions about our treatments, please contact us.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.
 We are always happy to help.
 If you like this blog, please share!